cyscale/cyscale.com/src/pages/blog/2022-03-04-psd2-requirements-through-the-technical-lens.md

 * Protect user's personalized security credentials (PSC), if used, by transmitting them safely, and making sure they are not shared with other parties.

-  PSCs are, for example, your internet banking password, or the code you use to authenticate to your neobank's mobile app.
-These should ideally not be shared with your PISP, or, if they are, they must be handled securely.
+  PSCs are, for example, your internet banking password, the code you use to authenticate to your neobank's mobile app, or any other means of authenticating with a Payment Service Provider.
+These credentials should not be shared with a PISP, or, when they are, they must be handled securely.

 * Ensure that any information received about the payment service user is only provided to the payee (with user consent)
 * When communicating with the entity that provides the user's payment account (i.e the bank), use common and secure open standards of communication